quang-ute/myprojects/sample.md

 <img width="726" alt="Screenshot 2023-05-02 165126" src="https://github.com/quang-ute/myprojects/assets/57078914/5b008df9-130c-4501-90d9-fb09f9a89a35">

 ## 4.2.a
 *Inspect the contents of the first HTTP GET request from your browser to the server.
 Do you see an “IF-MODIFIED-SINCE” line in the HTTP GET?*
 - There is an "If-Modified-Since" line in the HTTP GET request
-- This is a way for the browser to request that content be returned only if it has been modified since the specified time
+<span style="color:blue">This is a way for the browser to request that content be returned only if it has been modified since the specified time</span>
 ## 4.2.b
 *What is the HTTP status code and phrase returned from the server in response to this second HTTP GET?
 Did the server explicitly return the contents of the file?
 Explain.*
 - No content is sent back.
-In my opinion it shows that the content has not changed since the specified time, so the server does not need to send the content back to the browser.
+<span style="color:blue">In my opinion it shows that the content has not changed since the specified time, so the server does not need to send the content back to the browser.</span>
 # Task 4.3: Examine Http request methods
 ## 4.3.a
 - Information being sniffed

 <img width="829" alt="Screenshot 2023-05-02 171034" src="https://github.com/quang-ute/myprojects/assets/57078914/07eb9d96-0ac2-4891-986a-29f2593fa3e3">

-From my perspective, it demonstrates different methods of sending form data to the server and how the server responds based on the request type.
-The resulting HTML pages provide insights into how the server processes and presents the submitted data back to the user.
+<span style="color:blue">From my perspective, it demonstrates different methods of sending form data to the server and how the
+server responds based on the request type.
+The resulting HTML pages provide insights into how the server processes and presents the submitted data back to the user.</span>
 ## 4.3.b
 *Examine encrypt password authentication*

 ![Screenshot 2023-07-02 215333](https://github.com/quang-ute/myprojects/assets/57078914/6b9b0fe0-af40-4d56-a505-fcf5e055736e)